 Sales tax amnesty

-A limited window to get relief on past sales tax is open in 23+ states.
-It provides a unique opportunity for qualifying sellers to erase back sales/use and income/franchise tax liability and become compliant.
+A limited window to get relief on past sales tax recently concluded in 24+ states.
+While open, it provided a unique opportunity for qualifying sellers to erase back sales/use and income/franchise tax liability and become compliant.
 Learn more about the Multistate Tax Commission Online Marketplace Seller Voluntary Disclosure Initiative below.

 What is the marketplace seller sales tax amnesty program?

-Open to online marketplace sellers, the Aug.
-17–Oct.
-17 amnesty program will forgive back taxes, interest, and penalties for sellers that haven’t been collecting tax in states where they should.
-The amnesty is available in participating states only and applies to both sales/use tax and income/franchise tax.
+The Aug.
+17–Nov.
+1 amnesty program provided an opportunity for online marketplace sellers that hadn’t been collecting tax in states where they should to have back taxes, interest, and penalties forgiven.
+The amnesty was available in participating states only and applied to both sales/use tax and income/franchise tax.
 In exchange for this amnesty, businesses must register and begin collecting and remitting applicable taxes in the states that forgive their back taxes no later than Dec.
-1, 2017.
+1, 2017, or within 30 days of receiving notice that the states have signed the agreement.

 “This [amnesty program] is a once-in-a-lifetime opportunity.
 Many sellers aren’t charging sales tax, or are only filing in their home state, and they’re taking their chances.
 This is their chance to get it all right, and get it done.”